A speakers bureau that represents the best original thinkers,

 One of the biggest misconceptions we have about our identity is that it’s stable—when in reality, it’s constantly changing to reflect the groups we belong to.
-In his new book The Power of Us—a blend of cutting-edge research in psychology and neuroscience—NYU professor Jay Van Bavel reveals how our identities are powerfully influenced by the groups we’re part of, and why this knowledge is especially crucial during the turbulent times we’re living in.
+In his new award-winning book The Power of Us—a blend of cutting-edge research in psychology and neuroscience—NYU professor JAY VAN BAVEL reveals how our identities are powerfully influenced by the groups we’re part of, and why this knowledge is especially crucial during the turbulent times we’re living in.
 Bringing his fascinating research to life in engaging, practical talks, Van Bavel shows us how to harness the power of shared identities in the post-pandemic world: helping us lead more effectively, boost productivity and collaboration, overcome our biases, and inspire real change, both personally and societally.

 “The Power of Us is a fascinating journey into the science of identity.
 It is a practical, entertaining and, above all, vital guide to human behavior.”— Charles Duhigg, bestselling author of The Power Of Habit